shagu/ShaguTweaks/README.md

 - **Nameplate Scale**
   *Makes all nameplates honor the UI-Scale setting.*

+- **Reduced Actionbar Size**
+  *Reduces the actionbar size by removing several items such as the bag panel and microbar*

 - **Sell Junk**
   *Adds a “Sell Junk” button to every merchant window, that sells all grey items.*